Three Sisters Garden: A Time Tested Native American Symbiotic Planting Strategy

 What Is A 3-Sister’s Garden?

-The 3-Sisters Garden planting strategy is a garden in which three vegetables were planted together:
+Want to transform your garden into a flourishing oasis of productivity and sustainability?
+The 3-Sisters Garden planting strategy is a garden in which three vegetables were planted together to enhance soil health, reduce pests and maximize yield:

 Corn